 La Rosière and Les Eucherts are quite small.
 You can walk between them in about 15 minutes, and it’s a pleasant stroll through the woods on a well lit path.
 Of the two, Les Eucherts is smaller, quieter and has a higher percentage of ski-in, ski-out accommodation but La Rosière has more bars, restaurants and shops.

-You can stay in hotels, B&Bs, chalets or apartments.
-Some of the apartments are now classified as ApartHotels because they have hotel-like level of services and comfort.
-For instance, the CGH-managed 4-star Lodge Hemera in La Rosiere and Les Cimes Blanches in les Eucherts not only have swimming pools, jacuzzies, saunas, spas, wellness centres, gyms and a cozy reception area with an open fire, pool table and a kids corner, but also can arrange for fresh bread and croissants to be delivered to your door every morning and your fridge to be stocked with food ready for your arrival.
+There are apartments for almost every budget and some of the smarter ones are now classified as ApartHotels because they have hotel-like level of services and comfort.
+For instance, the CGH-managed 4-star Lodge Hemera in La Rosiere and Les Cimes Blanches in les Eucherts not only have swimming pools, jacuzzis, saunas, spas, wellness centres, gyms and a cozy reception area with an open fire, pool table and a kids corner, but also can arrange for fresh bread and croissants to be delivered to your door every morning and your fridge to be stocked with food ready for your arrival.
 The Chalet des Marmottons near the top of La Rosière has similar levels of service: it lacks the pool and wellness centre but has the largest apartments.
+And there are plenty of less expensive, ‘normal’ self-catered apartments.
+You can search these using the accommodation finder link below, which also lets you check availability, compare prices, see locations and read previous guest reviews.

 Ski and Board hire in La Rosiere and Les Eucherts